 The Company's contract liabilities result from payments received in advance of revenue recognition and advance consideration received from clients, which precede the Company's satisfaction of the associated performance obligation.
-The changes in the liability balances during the three months ended September 30, 2021 related to advance consideration received from clients of \$0.9 million, offset by revenue recognized of \$0.9 million.
+The changes in the liability balances during the three months ended September 30, 2022 related to advance consideration received from clients of \$1.1 million, offset by revenue recognized of \$1.5 million.

-4. Net Income per Share
+4. Net (Loss) Income per Share

-Basic net income per share is computed by dividing net income by the weighted-average number of shares of common stock outstanding during the period.
-Diluted net income per share is computed by using the weighted-average number of shares of common stock outstanding, including potential dilutive shares of common stock assuming the dilutive effect of outstanding stock options and restricted stock units using the treasury stock method.
+Basic net (loss) income per share is computed by dividing net (loss) income by the weighted-average number of shares of common stock outstanding during the period.
+Diluted net (loss) income per share is computed by using the weighted-average number of shares of common stock outstanding, including potential dilutive shares of common stock assuming the dilutive effect of outstanding stock options, unvested restricted stock units, and shares issuable related to the employee stock purchase plan ("ESPP") using the treasury stock method.

-The following table presents the calculation of basic and diluted net income per share:
+The following table presents the calculation of basic and diluted net (loss) income per share: